rhysd/NyaoVim/docs/tips.md

 ## Installation on Windows

-At first, you should install Visual C++ 2015 runtime from [official](https://www.microsoft.com/en-us/download).
+At first, you neet to install Visual C++ 2015 runtime from [official](https://www.microsoft.com/en-us/download) if you didn't yet.
 Neovim requires it to run.
-Following [Neovim official instruction](https://github.com/neovim/neovim/wiki/Installing-Neovim#windows), download Neovim.zip from AppVeyor build results, unzip it, and set `bin` directory to `$PATH`.
+Following [Neovim official instruction](https://github.com/neovim/neovim/wiki/Installing-Neovim#windows), download Neovim.zip from AppVeyor build result, unzip it, and add `bin` directory to `$PATH`.
 After installation, please be sure that `nvim` command works correctly from PowerShell or CMD.exe.
 Now you can install NyaoVim with [npm](https://www.npmjs.com/).
 Please read 'Getting Started' subsection in [README](../README.md).
 Currently zip-archived app is not released yet because NyaoVim is being developed yet.

-## Check Running on NyaoVim in Vim script
+## Check Running on NyaoVim from Vim script

-Before loading `.config/nvim/init.vim`, `g:nyaovim_version` is set to version string.
-You can check if the Vim script code is executed on NyaoVim or not (`init.vim` or plugin code).
+Before loading `.config/nvim/init.vim`, `g:nyaovim_version` is set to NyaoVim's version string.
+You can check if the Vim script code is being executed on NyaoVim or not (in `init.vim` or plugin code).

 ```vim
 if exists('g:nyaovim_version')